Nishantrana1/Mnist_digit_neural_network/README.md

 📜 License

 This project is for educational purposes.
-Feel free to fork and use it!
+Feel free to fork and use it! and don't forget to give any review